BrianStefanovich/Personal-Site/content/blog/Test/Post.md

 Since one file can be synced with multiple locations, you can list and manage synchronized locations by clicking **File synchronization** in the **Synchronize** sub-menu.
 This allows you to list and remove synchronized locations that are linked to your file.

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

-> **Note:** The **Publish now** button is disabled if your file has not been published yet.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.

-# Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

-> **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.

 ## SmartyPants